 Strategy 4.1.c: Use tools such as agency processes, legislative advocacy, direct action, and litigation to protect public lands’ natural capacity for carbon storage and sequestration.

-OUTCOME 4.2: Public lands are managed to maximize the adaptation of species to the impacts of climate change on their habitat.
+OUTCOME 4.2: Effective action to support policies that maximize the adaptation of species to the impacts of climate change on their habitat, particularly on public lands

 Strategy 4.2.a: Pursue and promote stewardship, natural resource planning, and legal opportunities to help restore native plant and animal species and their habitat to increase the natural resilience of public lands (e.g., restore beaver populations and native carnivores, reduce livestock grazing impacts).